My Female Gaze –

 An area of my practice has been devoted soft activism driven by historical narratives, feminism, social justice, and my (hidden) African American ancestry.
 I am fascinated by the complexities of identity and concerned with the dialogue surrounding the many forms of social construct.
 Those hidden narratives that highlight unspoken truths intrigue me.
 It is through this lens that I create my figurative sculpture.

-Mirrors and reflections have crept into my work which I use as a visual device to explore identity further.
-I use the mirrored face as a tool for self-reflection or as a vehicle for the viewer to embody the sculpture.
-In Mirror, Mirror, her mirrored face reflects into the mirror infinitely.
+I use mirrors and reflections as a visual device to explore identity further.
+The mirrored face is a tool for self-reflection or as a vehicle for the viewer to embody the sculpture.
+In Mirror, Mirror, her mirrored face reflects into the mirror on the ground, infinitely.
 While the mirrored faces, outward and convex, adds a futuristic effect, which is enhanced further by the expression of my figurative style.

 The idea of a breastplate first appeared on the sculpture, The Journey, drawn in glimmering gold luster with markings borrowed from a feline.
 The markings also appear on the back of The Unknown and are unique to each being.
 I imagine all women have a metaphorical mechanism that acts as a breastplate for self-protection, self-preservation and to keep our power safe.
 When I made What We Carry, I was thinking of the beautiful armor and decorative metal work of the Renaissance and my life’s journey, but also in the collective sense, women’s life journey.
 The dogwood flowers represented reliability, durability, and affection in the Victorian era.
 The hanging shards of mica and beads, fragments of our lives.
 When I tried to fire the piece a third time, pushing the temperature beyond its limit to achieve an improved glaze result, a slit opened above the heart.
 I chose to leave it as is, feeling the universe was contributing to the work.